MisterHW/Notes/FreeCAD_OpenEMS/stub_filter_problem_setup.md

 The geometry is made up of:

-*  50x3x0.5 mm copper trace and
+*  50 x 3 x 0.5 mm copper trace and
-*  15x3x0.5 mm copper stub on top of a
+*  15 x 3 x 0.5 mm copper stub on top of a
-*  60x60x1.5 mm FR4 block (Substrate), below which another
+*  60 x 60 x 1.5 mm FR4 block (Substrate), below which another
-*  60x60x0.5 mm copper block (GND) is placed.
+*  60 x 60 x 0.5 mm copper block (GND) is placed.
-*  2x2x2.5 mm blocks placed across the top and bottom layers for ports pointing in z-direction (Term_IN, Term_OUT).
+*  2 x 2 x 2.5 mm blocks placed across the top and bottom layers for ports pointing in z-direction (Term_IN, Term_OUT).

 The size of the simulation (or air) volume is small and based on some naive assumptions: the E field is mostly confined to the substrate and the edges of traces.
 The 3W rule from PCB design (minimum distance between PCB traces that are not intentionally coupled / show only a minor amount of interference) and the traces being over an uninterrupted groundplane are taken as an orientation.